rubycocos/git/docs/backup-your-github-repos.md

-it was gone (and a dozen more) - all taken down (with a 24-hour notice) by an anonymous crypto bro ("More Punks") filling out an online form.
+it was gone (and a dozen more) - all taken down (with a 24-hour notice) by an anonymous crypto bro ("More Punks") filling out an online form (claiming the sole copyright to 24×24px image(s) in .png or even ascii art).

 While I had local (up-to-date)